macvincent/City-Planner/README.md

 - Git
 - GTK+2.x or higher, including headers (libgtk2.0-dev)

-The packages can be installed using a terminal and the following commands:
+The packages can be installed from the terminal using the following commands:
 ```
 sudo apt-get install build-essential
 sudo apt-get install cmake git libgtk2.0-dev pkg-config libavcodec-dev libavformat-dev libswscale-dev